GabrielDSousa/Alura-Avancando_com_PHP/README.md

 ```bash
 php -S localhost:8081
 ```
-Now go to browser and look at the list of accounts provided by php, anda maded using php and html at the same time
+Now go to browser and look at the list of accounts provided by php, and made using php and html at the same time

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)